Papua New Guinea

-Through partnerships with key General Hospitals across PNG, AVID assignments will support the strengthening of key health facilities, assist with strengthening clinical training programs, and support of newly formed Family Support Centres.
+Through partnerships with general hospitals across PNG, volunteer assignments support the strengthening of key health facilities, assist with strengthening clinical training programs, and support newly formed Family Support Centres.
 Assignments will also focus on improving maternal and child health and enhancing the capacity of local groups to respond to the HIV/AIDS epidemic in PNG.

 Improving educational outcomes

 Through partnerships with trade schools, secondary schools and universities, Australian volunteers build capacity of teachers and staff through mentoring and training.
-AVI assignments also aim to develop curriculums in order to improve the quality of education in rural and remote vocational, technical and secondary institutions.
+Volunteer assignments also aim to develop curriculum in order to improve the quality of education in rural and remote vocational, technical and secondary institutions.

 Supporting gender and women’s empowerment

 Volunteer assignments support organisations and programs addressing gender based violence, family empowerment and increasing youth engagement.